openshift-labs/learn-katacoda/introduction/getting-started/4scaling.md

 Let's scale our application up to 2 instances of the pods.
 You can do this by clicking inside the circle for the `parksmap-katacoda` application from *Topology* view to open the side panel.
-In the side panel, click the *Overview* tab, and then click the "up" arrow next to the *Pod* in side panel.
+In the side panel, click the *Details* tab, and then click the "up" arrow next to the *Pod* in side panel.

 ![Scaling using arrows](../../assets/introduction/getting-started-44/4scaling-arrows.png)